CSCfi/beacon-python/README.md

 beacondb=# COPY genomes FROM '/opt/app-root/files/set3.csv' DELIMITER ';' CSV;
 ```

-Then we check for the right values to fill in the beacon_dataset_table in the variantCount and callCount:
+Then we check for the right values to fill in the beacon_dataset_table in the `variantCount` and `callCount`:

 ````Shell
 $ awk -F ';' '{SUM+=$10}END{print SUM}' set1.csv			#variantCount